IIGROUP/TediGAN/README.md

 #### Invert StyleGAN

 This step is to find the matching latent codes of given images in the latent space of a pretrained GAN model, *e.g.* StyleGAN or StyleGAN2 (should be the same model in the former step).
-We will include the inverted codes in our [Multi-Modal-CelebA-HQ](https://github.com/weihaox/Multi-Modal-CelebA-HQ) Dataset, which are inverted using [idinvert](https://github.com/genforce/idinvert_pytorch).
+We ~~will include~~ have included the inverted codes in our [Multi-Modal-CelebA-HQ](https://github.com/weihaox/Multi-Modal-CelebA-HQ) Dataset, which are inverted using [idinvert](https://github.com/genforce/idinvert_pytorch).

 Our original method is based on [idinvert](https://github.com/genforce/idinvert_pytorch) (including StyleGAN training and GAN inversion).
 To generate 1024 resolution images and show the scalability of our framework, we also learn the visual-linguistic similarity based on [pSp](https://github.com/eladrich/pixel2style2pixel).